microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 Microsoft Dev Box is a great tool when your team is ready for a larger level of investment in the Windows platform.
 Its feature offerings of cloud-based infrastructure, pre-configured dev boxes, and Intune secured workstations are great for enterprise-scale development.

-Microsoft Dev Box does require several admin and configuration steps to get started, so if a developer is looking to quickly experiment with RNW within a VM, Parallels or another virtual machine offering may be a good option to get started with.
+Microsoft Dev Box does [require several admin and configuration steps](https://learn.microsoft.com/azure/dev-box/quickstart-configure-dev-box-service) to get started, so if a developer is looking to quickly experiment with RNW within a VM, Parallels or another virtual machine offering may be a good option to get started with.
 Then, once the developer is ready to scale their Windows VM usage across many developers to build large production experiences, Microsoft Dev Box will become a better option.

 ## Overall Takeaways

 In this post, I looked at two options for building React Native for Windows apps from Mac devices using Windows VMs.
-As I close out my content for today, I want to emphasize a few key points.
 Below is a table which captures the scenario comparisons between Microsoft Dev Box and Parallels.

 | Feature                                          | Microsoft Dev Box | Parallels |
 | ------------------------------------------------ | ----------------- | --------- |